mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 Case 1 - p(y*|x) > p(ŷ|x):
 - RNN computing P(y|x)
 - beam search's job was to try to find a value of y that gives that arg max
-- y* attains a higher value, so ŷ is not the higer value
+- y* attains a higher value, so ŷ is not the higher value
 - So Beam Search is failing its job